 It was the tradespeople of the town who provided the impetus for the building of the school and John Chapleo had collections made in different places to cover the cost of £2000 for the building of both the school and the church.
 The school appears to be unusual in that, other than a very small endowment of £4 per year from the local Riddell family its establishment and support seems to have been funded by the people of the area.

 Its establishment was not dependent on initiatives from the hierarchy or religious community and until the Dominican nuns came in 1895 all the teachers were members of the laity.
 The school served the people of Leyburn, both Catholic and non-Catholic, for 176 years.

 Following the closure of the school in 2011, because of falling numbers, the opportunity arose for the existing building to be re-developed for the benefit of the local parish and the wider community of Leyburn and the surrounding areas.
 Many local families will have fond memories and mementoes of their time spent as pupils in the school and will no doubt want to become involved in helping to re-establish it as a much needed community centre, cinema and arts venue for the area.

-See the document - St Peter and St Paul Roman Catholic School, Leyburn.
+If you are interested in reading more about the school's history please see this document: St Peter and St Paul Roman Catholic School, Leyburn.
 The Early Years 1836 - 1872.